cyotek/Cyotek.AddProjects/README.md

 * Grey - the project is already part of the active solution
 * Red - the source project cannot be found

-Note that the first time you open this dialog, the list will be empty - the MRU must be populated by yourself.
+Note that the first time you open this dialogue, the list will be empty - the MRU must be populated by yourself.

+![The main project window][mainscreen]

+Check each project you want to add to your solution, then click the **OK** button.
+It will then try and add each selected project to your solution, skipping any that are already present.

+You can limit the projects displayed in the list by entering text into the **Filter** field.
+This filter text can be a regular expression and is matched on the entire filename, including the path.

+### Configuring settings

+![The setting dialogue][settingsscreen]

+The settings dialog allows you to configure folder exclusions used by the **Find Projects** dialogue (for example you probably don't want to scan `node_modules`) and the project types used by both the **Find Projects** dialog and the manual file browser dialogue.

+To display the settings dialog, click **Settings** from the main window.

+#### Configuring folder exclusions

+Enter the names of any folders you want to exclude from automatic scanning, one per line.
+These matches are a simple text match on a full path, so use directory separators to avoid partial matches - e.g. `\bin\` to ignore all folders named `bin`, but not folders that contain `bin`.

+#### Configuring project types

+Enter a simple description and file mask for each type, one type per line.
+Separate the description and mask with the pipe (`|`) character.
+Multiple masks can be used, separate each with a semi-colon (`;`).

+See the [Filter][filedialogfilter] property documentation for the `FileDialog` class for more information on this method of specifying filter options.

 ### Adding a single project to the MRU

 To add a single project to the list, click the **Add File** button then select the project you want to include.

-> Note: Currently changes won't be saved unless you also add something to you project.
-So if you add a bunch of stuff, then hit cancel... oops.
-I'll fix this at some point!
+> Note: Currently changes won't be saved unless you click **OK**
+> from this dialogue, _or_ click the **Settings** button and then
+> click **OK** from the Settings dialogue.

 ### Adding multiple projects to the MRU

+![Scanning a folder for projects][addfolderscreen]

 To add multiple projects to the list, click the **Add Folder** button, then select a folder.
-After you've selected a folder, all projects in this folder and its subfolders will be added to the list.
+The folder (and its sub folders) will then be scanned for any projects not already in the main MRU.
+Tick the projects you want to add, then click **OK** to update the main list.

 ### Removing projects from the MRU

-You can remove projects from the list, just select them and press the `Delete` key or the **Remove** button.
+To remove projects from the MRU, select one or more projects, click the **Remove button** and then confirm the removal.

-### Adding projects to your solution

-Just place tick each project you want to add to your solution, then click the OK button.
-It will then try and add each selected project to your solution, skipping any that are already present.

-### Filtering

-Most of the information here (especially the screenshots) are taken from my original blog post on the subject.
-However, since then I did make one update to the extension to add some basic filtering to the dialog.
-If you have a big list of project, just type a few matching characters in the Filter box to trim visible items.
+> Note: Currently changes won't be saved unless you click **OK**
+> from this dialogue, _or_ click the **Settings** button and then
+> click **OK** from the Settings dialogue.

 ## Configuration Settings